Pylons/pyramid/docs/designdefense.rst

 Defending Pyramid's Design
 ==========================

-From time to time, challenges to various aspects of :mod:`pyramid` design are lodged.
+From time to time, challenges to various aspects of :app:`Pyramid` design are lodged.
 To give context to discussions that follow, we detail some of the design decisions and trade-offs here.
 In some cases, we acknowledge that the framework can be made better and we